 Fortunately for me, however, I knew that problems with breastfeeding should be brought to a lactation consultant (LC) as soon as they occur.
 We got Kai's frenulum clipped at our LC's recommendation and based on lots of Internet research.
 It's a very common procedure, though one that sounds much worse than it is.
 He barely noticed it happening (I still think he was more upset that we were holding his hands away from his face than he was about the experience).
 If the frenulum isn't clipped in cases of tongue tie, there can be other negative consequences for a kid, ranging from speech problems to difficulty with french kissing.
 We're lucky that the staff at our hospital noticed the tongue issue, as many labor and delivery folks are unaware of or unconcerned about the issue.

+Sometimes frenulum clipping is all that is needed to get things back on track with nursing.
+Not for us.
+His latch was still quite painful for me.
+Working with our LC, we tried a variety of positions for nursing, tried letting him self-latch, and had lots of skin-to-skin time.
+All of these things worked initially, but briefly.
 We also tried something called a nipple shield, which is a small piece of silicone that suction fits over the nipple and helps the baby draw it out.
 Nipple shields can be dicey, because many babies get "addicted" to them and refuse to latch without the aid of one for many months, but they protect nipples from additional damage, so when nothing else is working, sometimes an LC will recommend one.

+The shield worked beautifully for a day.
+Then Kai decided he hated it.
+He refused to nurse if I was wearing one (so much for fear he would get addicted to it).
 It was recommended that I break his latch and relatch him whenever the pain was a three or higher on a scale of one to five - this was probably the most miserable time for both Kai and myself, since his latch was pretty much always painful.
 The more I broke it, the more frustrated he got.
 It was a terrible cycle and one Saturday, he just refused to nurse at all.
 He slept and slept and wouldn't nurse.
 That was the only night so far he has slept six hours straight, and it was most definitely not something to celebrate.

 I felt completely petrified, overwhelmed, and vulnerable about my role as the sole source of food and beverage for my child.
 I also felt trapped by the situation, was in a lot of pain and was at a loss for how to proceed.
 To give myself some space and a break, I pumped all day, and we introduced something called the Playtex Natural Latch bottle/nipple to Kai.
 It mimics the breast and requires babies to latch on well in order to get milk.
 Wow, does my kid HATE that bottle.
 It took hours to give him each bottle that day, and there was lots of screaming and crying.